 Types of Field Trips:

 • Half-day trips - typically takes place at a single location.
 Participants are required to provide or arrange their own transportation to the trip location.
-No fee is charged for half-day trips.
+No fee is charged for half-day trips and there is no limit to the number of participants.

 • Full-day trips - typically, more than one location is visited.
 Participants are required to provide or arrange their own transportation to the trip’s starting point and from location to location.
-No fee is charged for full-day trips.
+No fee is charged for full-day trips and there is no limit to the number of participants.

 • Tours - either a full-day or multi-day trip in which multiple locations are visited.
-Participants are transported to each location in rented vans.
+Participants are transported to each location in rented vans or buses.
+Tours may take place within Florida, out-of-state or internationally.
 On multi-day tours, hotel accommodations are arranged for all participants.
-A fee is charged for tours.
+A fee is charged for tours and there is a limit to the number of participants.

 All field trip participants are expected to practice and promote respectful, enjoyable, and thoughtful birding as defined in the American Birding Association’s Code of Birding Ethics.
 Photographers are encouraged to review National Audubon Society’s Guide to Ethical Bird Photography.